hawk0120/Network-Simulation/README.md

 ## A Network Topology designed using Cisco Packet Tracer

 I designed this network configuration for the network of three companies, given some constraints.
-This problem was presented in our CST8288 Final.
-I am looking to revise and review previous some of my previous course work.
+This problem was presented in my CST8288 Final.
+I am looking to revise and review previous coursework.
 The main role was to subnet the IP addresses correctly.

 It's an interesting problem demonstrating the concepts of Classless IP Subnetting and using RIPv2 Protocol.
 I am sharing this working solution so that it might be of help to others looking to learn these concepts with a practical real world example.